WilliamStam/CandidateProject/words/notes.md

     - `Messages`: at any point in the life cycle messages can be added that get sent with the payload
     - `Log`: needed a way to log to an event (grrr i hate complicated but this seems to work, "if it's stupid but it works, is it still stupid?")
 - `DB.php`: eloquent is... "interesting"
-- `Events.php`: this should probably be renamed to "Listeners". using phpleage events is new to me so getting it working any way i can
+- `Events.php`: this should probably be renamed to "Listeners". using phpleage events is new to me so getting it working any way i can. this includes an event name and any listeners that are keen. (im pretty sure ive messed this implementation up. seems kinda strange how "not" fixed things are, like how do you know that the `subscription.created` event passes a subscription object in. but at this point over engineering becomes a worry)
 - `Middleware.php`: include all app middleware ain its order etc
 - `Routes.php`: calls the App\Pages\Controllers\... for the various routes. this uses slims routing